TuffDev/react-login-boilerplate/README.md

 This is intended as boilerplate code for developers working on React Applications that use Firebase as the authentication backend.

+[Material-UI](https://material-ui.com/) is used to build and style the components in this application.

 This page features Sign-in and Sign-up pages, as well as a demo page

 ### Getting Started